viciousviper/DokanCloudFS/README.md

 ### Using pre-configured API keys from the CloudFS NuGet packages

+- Download and compile the *DokanCloudFS* solution using any of the following build configurations:
+  - **Debug (NuGet)** / **Release (NuGet)** - non-optimized and optimized build, respectively, using gateway assemblies from the unsigned NuGet package
+  - **Debug (NuGet-Signed)** / **Release (NuGet-Signed)** - non-optimized and optimized build, respectively, using gateway assemblies from the signed NuGet package
-- Download, compile and run the *DokanCloudFS* solution.<br/>During the build process, an appropriate *CloudFS* NuGet package will be downloaded and the assemblies required by *DokanCloudFS* will be copied to the *Library* directory.
+- During the build process, an appropriate *CloudFS* NuGet package will be downloaded and the assemblies and .config files required by *DokanCloudFS* will be copied to the *Library* directory.

 ### Using your own API keys